alpacahq/typescript-sdk/README.md

 ### Configuration

-Some configuration options are available when creating a client.

 #### Base URLs

 By default, the client will make requests to the paper environment of the trading API (`https://paper-api.alpaca.markets`).
 This is a safety measure to prevent accidental trades.